Infravise/kube-custodian/README.md

 kube-custodian/ttl=2w
 ```

-In the following example, we want our resource(s) to be removed from the cluster only 30 minuts after they've been deployed.
+In the following example, we want our resource(s) to be removed from the cluster only 30 minutes after they've been deployed.
 This is particulary useful for small, consistent workloads that get spawned by another application like Gitlab runners.

 ```
 kube-custodian/ttl=30m